Saturday, December 30, 2017

 There was a lot of shooting tonight on "The Damned," this week's installment of THE WALKING DEAD, but for all that sound, fury and fully-automatic gunfire, not a lot of clarity and, this being TWD, not a lot of logic either.

-A team from the Kingdom including Ezekiel and Carol are on foot and heading to the site they're supposed to attack, while another featuring Morgan, Tara and Jesus are supposed to hit a different compound, the one Rick and co. hit after first encountering the Saviors back in season 6.
+A team from the Kingdom including Ezekiel and Carol are on foot and heading to the site they're supposed to attack, while another featuring Morgan, Tara and Jesus are supposed to hit a different compound, the one that, back in season 6, Rick and co. hit after first encountering the Saviors.
 In both cases, the characters stress the need to be stealthy, which would make sense if these attacks were timed to occur simultaneously with the operation against Negan's headquarters in the last ep but makes absolutely none in the aftermath of that event.
 It's been established since shortly after the Saviors first appeared that they use radios and satellite phones to communicate.
 They've even, on occasion, employed magic to accomplish impossible tasks, including teleporting from one location to another.
 After the attack on Negan's hq, there's no more reason to assume the Saviors won't know they're coming than there is logic in the Saviors not knowing they're coming.
 When Morgan and co. are scanning their target, Jesus says, "If they see us, if they fire a gun, we're not getting in."[1]
 Ezekiel and his team, meanwhile, are on foot and heading for their objective when they encounter a lone Savior who ducks behind a car and instead of someone just flanking him and shooting him, twenty people plant their feet and open up on the car with fully-automatic weapons, a clamor that would be heard for many miles around.
 Then they just as loudly wipe out a horde of zombies.
 The Savior still escapes, and Carol delivers the punchline: "If he tells them we're here, it's over before it started."
-And if the audience didn't get the point (or have enough of a laugh), she repeats this sentiment a little later.
+And if the audience didn't get the point (or have enough of a laugh), she repeats this later.

 Rick's team is attacking another facility.
 One group shoots it out with the Saviors in the yard while Rick, Daryl and several other men slip in through a different entrance.
 As we eventually learn, they're in search of a cache of guns that are supposed to be on the 4th floor.
 From the fact that they're mounting an operation of this scale to acquire it, we can assume it's supposed to be a big cache of guns but Rick and Daryl leave the rest of their group behind in order to climb to the 4th through an elevator shaft.
 Presumably, the two are going to find some room packed with weapons then somehow carry them down all by themselves.